WHY ASCHAM

 As further testament to the power of the Dalton Plan, a high percentage of Ascham girls achieved marks in the top band across all subjects:

-In the following courses, all girls achieved marks in the top band (above 90%):
+- In 18 of those courses, all Ascham students achieved marks in the top two Bands (above 80%).

 These are exceptional results from a group of committed students who showed the benefit of working consistently through their HSC year, and a clear indication of the academic strengths at Ascham and the ongoing success of the Dalton Plan.

-Congratulations go to all teachers who have worked closely with these students, to their Year Coordinator Miss Micah Saul, who understood their individual strengths and encouraged them to strive for personal success, and to each Head of Department for developing curriculum initiatives to enhance the results of the girls.
+Congratulations go to all teachers who have worked closely with these students, to their Year Coordinator Mr Henry Halley, who understood their individual strengths and encouraged them to strive for personal success, and to each Head of Department for developing curriculum initiatives to enhance the results of the girls.

 ARTEXPRESS is an annual series of exhibitions of outstanding artworks created by NSW Visual Arts students for the HSC.